-Do you sometimes need encouragement or extra strength on the job or just in life generally?
+Do you ever need encouragement or extra strength—on the job, or just in life generally?

-Chapter 40 of Isaiah was first written to be an encouraging word to Israelites in exile in Babylon during the sixth century BC, but its encouragement is timeless.
-It’s a good word for us today.
+Chapter 40 of Isaiah was originally written to encourage Israelites in exile in Babylon during the sixth century BC, but its message is timeless.
+It’s just as relevant for us today.

 Why do you say, O Jacob, and speak, O Israel,